Conflict Management at Home

 –Rotate toys and games.
 This sounds really simple, but it works.
 Put some toys, games, art projects, puzzles, etc. away for a rainy (snowy) day.
 They will seem new and exciting.

 –Feed them.
 Hungry kids are grouchy kids.
 Can I get a witness?

-Some advance planning goes a long way toward heading off winter angst.
+Some advance conflict management planning goes a long way toward heading off winter angst.
 Remind yourself and your kids to embrace each other’s differences, remembering that our uniqueness is a gift.
 Allow kids to be themselves without judgment and stress that home is a safe place.
 Everyone is expected to show each other respect and kindness, and together, we can survive until that first daffodil emerges.

 This article appeared in Family Magazine 2015, Issue 1.Share this: